 Provide individuals with opportunities to be part of decisions that impact them.
 School district decisions often have big implications for individuals outside the organization.
 If these individuals take part in the decision-making process, they are more likely to feel fairly treated and thereby regard the school district as trustworthy.

 Support equity in service provisions.
 School district services are critical to the lives of our citizens.
 The business function, because of its resource allocation role, can impact the quality of services and how and where services are provided.
-We are commit to valuing diversity within the organization and within our community, recognizing our own biases, and calling out unfair discrimination of any kind.
+We are committed to valuing diversity within the organization and within our community, recognizing our own biases, and calling out unfair discrimination of any kind.

 When others can depend on us, we prove our trustworthiness.
 When we consistently apply our standards – especially to ourselves – we honor our commitment to the community we serve and make it easier to do the right thing even when faced with challenging circumstances.